ExtremeElectronics/RC2040-ROMWBW/README.md

 A13,14,15 (RC2040 only) not needed or used with ROMWBW

 ## Notes
-FFS is currenty broken, cpm tools needs 64K and in a pico(1) there just isnt enough space.
-Ill need a Pico2 to get this working. (got a pico2, still not working :) )
+FFS currenty only works on the RP20350, cpm tools needs 64K and in a pico(1) there just isn't enough space.

 Inreased bank RAM so, With the latest ROMWBW.
 CP/M 3 and ZPM3 will now work.